-Gajic Lawyers notified the manager of the Court’s costs assessment unit about Brydens’ refusal to provide an itemised bill and Mr Le’s intention to file an application for solicitor client assessment.
+Gajic Lawyers notified the manager of the Court’s costs assessment unit about Brydens’ refusal to provide an itemized bill and Mr Le’s intention to file an application for solicitor client assessment.
 The manager advised that Mr Le would have to make an application to the Court for leave under s 350 of the Legal Profession Act 2004 as the application was outside the 12 month time limit and that Brydens’ refusal to comply with the requirements of s 332A could be raised with the Office of the Legal Services Commissioner.

-Mr Le, relied on the conclusions reached in decision of Mackowiak to submit that Brydens had failed to abide by the statutory obligation imposed by s 332A of the Legal Profession Act 2004 to provide him with the itemised bill he had requested and that in the circumstances, where costs orders had been made in his favour in the District Court and his employer’s appeal had been settled as it was, the Court would exercise its discretion to give him leave to pursue an application for assessment of the costs, out of time.
+Mr Le, relied on the conclusions reached in the decision of Mackowiak to submit that Brydens had failed to abide by the statutory obligation imposed by s 332A of the Legal Profession Act 2004 to provide him with the itemized bill he had requested and that in the circumstances, where costs orders had been made in his favor in the District Court and his employer’s appeal had been settled as it was, the Court would exercise its discretion to give him leave to pursue an application for assessment of the costs, out of time.

-Brydens’ case was that at the time Mr Le first requested an itemised bill it had no statutory obligation to provide one as the limitation period of 12 months had expired and that in all of the circumstances the Court would not exercise its discretion to require that one be provided.
+Brydens’ case was that at the time Mr Le first requested an itemized bill it had no statutory obligation to provide one as the limitation period of 12 months had expired and that in all of the circumstances the Court would not exercise its discretion to require that one be provided.
 Nor would the Court permit Mr Le to pursue an assessment out of time.

 In rejecting Brydens’ interpretation, Justice Schmidt reminded the firm of statutory construction, explicated in Thompson v Goold & Co AC 409 at 420: